 “Whatever this is, it better be worth interrupting the first vacation I’ve had in forever.”

 For a couple of seconds, nothing but silence lay on the other end of the line.
 Then, “I’ve found the plane,” Kai declared.

 She shoved away from her seat at the bar and headed for the privacy of Baja Palmilla’s tropical gardens.
 “How?
 Where?
 Are you certain?”
 That was a dumb question.
 Kai never joked about anything.
 If he said he had found it, then he had.

-“Phantom Pearl’s survival may prove true.”
-The words rang with his usual calm intensity, but there was another layer, an excitement she’d not heard before.
+“Phantom Pearl’s survival may yet prove true.”
+The words rang with his usual calm intensity, but she detected another layer, an excitement she’d not heard before.